“How long will my brake pads last?”

 - High-quality parts, tools, and equipment are used for all repairs

 - All repairs come with a 12-month/12,000-mile warranty

 - You can benefit from affordable and upfront pricing with no hidden costs

 - You can easily book service appointments online

-- Services are available from 6 AM to 10 PM, seven days a week
+- Services are available seven days a week

-If you want to know how much your brake replacement will cost, just fill out this online form.
+If you want to know how much your brake replacement will cost, simply fill out this online form.

 There are a ton of factors that can affect brake pad life.

 And luckily, some elements, like your driving style, are ones you can control.

 With that being said, remember to check your brake pads regularly and invest in a good set of brake pads whenever you do replace them.